neuripsxai2021/neurips_xai_workshop_2021/README.md

 ------------

 1. ``Python 3.7`` (or above)
 2. Linux Operating System.
-It has been tested on MacOS.
+It has been tested on Ubuntu and MacOS.
 3. Additional modules listed in ``requirements.txt``

 INSTALLATION